 The creative industry is one of the sectors with the greatest impact in the Netherlands.
 In 2011, the Dutch government marked the Creative Industry as one of the nine top sectors to make the Netherlands more innovative.
 Through companies and the input from sciences, the government invests to strengthen the sector.
 The aim of the Dutch Government is for the Netherlands to have the most creative economy in Europe.

-This strongly links with the ambition of the Czech government to become one of the most innovative nations in Europe, driven by the Country For The Future strategy.
+This strongly links with the ambition of the Czech government to become one of the most innovative nations in Europe.

 The creative industry is one of the fastest growing and most influential sectors of the European economy.
 The power of the creative industry lies in its ability to innovate and create value: creative companies develop innovative ideas, products, services, systems, strategies and working methods.
 They can view complex issues and societal challenges in new ways and enable the development of high- quality innovations.